pretix/pretix-docs/docs/topics/gift-cards.md

 If you do not want to accept gift cards as payment for a certain event at all, you have to uncheck the box next to "Enable payment method" at the top of the page.
 Note that these settings apply on the event level, so they have to be changed for each event individually.

-## Applications
+## Methods for issuing gift cards

-There are three methods for giving your customers access to gift cards: selling them in your shop or via pretixPOS, using them for refunds, and issuing them manually.
+There are three methods for issuing gift cards to your customers: selling them in your shop or via pretixPOS, refunding a purchase in the form of a gift card, and issuing them manually.
-These methods will be described in the following subsections.
+These methods will be described in the following sections.

 ### Creating a gift card to offer in your shop